Computer Hope

 OpenOffice Writer

-If you have OpenOffice installed on your computer, it too can display a lot of statistics about a file.
-See our below Linux / Unix users OpenOffice section for steps on doing this.
+If you have OpenOffice installed on your computer, it too can display statistics about a file.
+See the Linux and Unix users section below for steps on getting these stats.

-In addition to the above suggestions, there are thousands of different text editors available on the Internet, many of them capable of displaying the statistics of a file.
+There are also thousands of different text editors available on the Internet, many of them capable of displaying the statistics of a file's contents.

-Below is a listing of different methods of getting statistic information on files while in MS-DOS.
+Below are different methods of getting statistical information on files while in MS-DOS.

 Edit

-Although very limited, the edit command is capable of displaying the amount of lines in a file.
-To do this, follow the below steps.
+Although limited, the edit command can display the number of lines in a file.
+To do this, follow the steps below.

-1. Edit the file you wish to view the amount of lines in.
+1. Edit the file you want to view the line count.

 2. Go to the end of the file.
-If the file is a large file, you can quickly get to the end of the file by pressing CTRL + END on your keyboard.
+If the file is large, get to the end of the file by pressing Ctrl+End on your keyboard.

-In addition to the above recommendations, there are several third-party MS-DOS utilities designed specifically to count the amount of lines in a file and get other statistics.
-Click here to open a external search for these utilities.
+Several third-party MS-DOS utilities also exist designed specifically to count the number of lines in a file and get other statistics.

 OpenOffice Writer

-Users who have OpenOffice installed on their computer can easily and quickly view statistics, such as the number of pages, tables, graphics, OLE objects, paragraphs, words, characters, and lines, by following the below steps.
+Users of OpenOffice can view statistics, such as the number of pages, tables, graphics, OLE (Object Linking and Embedding) objects, paragraphs, words, characters, and lines, by following the steps below.

 1. Open OpenOffice Writer.